• Skip to primary navigation

 Where do I find information about taking the GRE?
 How much does it cost?

 The GRE website linked above includes a list of tools to help you prepare for the test.
-Additionally, various companies provide up-to-date college test prep materials for the GRE, including ETS, Princeton Review, Kaplan, Magoosh, and more.
+Additionally, various companies provide up-to-date college test prep materials for the GRE., including Khan Academy, Princeton Review, Kaplan, Magoosh, and more.

-All materials must be received by the Final Application Deadline.
-Applicants who decide to submit GRE scores should schedule to take the test at least six weeks prior to the deadline, as applications are on hold and incomplete until received.
-Scores can take two to six weeks to arrive.
-For MPSA, MIA, and MIA combined applicants, we recommend tests be completed by November to meet the mid-December priority deadline.
+All materials must be received by the Final application deadline.
+Applicants who wish to submit GRE scores should schedule to take the test at least six weeks prior to their intended deadline.
+For example, complete the test by November to meet the mid-December Priority funding deadline.

 Do international students have to take the TOEFL/IELTS exams?